Board of Directors

 Mentorship

 Carolyn is a Canadian graphic designer based in New York.
-Currently, she holds the Graphic Design lead position at The Frick Collection, where her work focuses on developing the visual identity system and institution-wide graphic design program.
+Currently, she holds the Graphic Design Lead position at The Frick Collection, where her work focuses on developing the visual identity system and institution-wide graphic design program.
 Previously, she worked as a freelance graphic designer in Berlin, Germany, as well as for studios Pure+Applied, Pentagram Design, and Office of Luke Bulman.
 Carolyn graduated from Parsons School of Design (BFA, Communication Design) and the London School of Economics and Political Science (MSc, Culture & Society).
 She is passionate about maps and interested in issues of spatiality and identity design.

 Education